microsoft/HoloLens-Art-Recommendations/README.md

 ## Frontend
 > Here we explain the Microsoft Hololens application.
 We link some important tutorials and then explain where we deviate to create a custom experience with our custom HTTP endpoint.

+1. Choose what to display
+    - Title (always)
+    - when available:
+        - department
+        - Culture
+        - artistRole
+        - objectEndData
+        - medium
+        - creditLine
+        - geographyType
+        - classification

 # TODO

 - [ ] verify all data paths are correct in notebooks and server code
 - [ ] put data in a place where it can be grabbed if desired
 - [ ] accidentally committed private key in VisionManager.cs, so fix this in git is possible.
+- [ ] mount the python files instead of creating the image with them inside